richard-melvin/RiversOfSartar/4_Structured_Gameplay.md

-## Freeform Gameplay
+# 4.0 Structured Gameplay

+In structured play, a sequence of rolls are used to *resolve* a single contest, and determine the *consequences* of victory or defeat.
+Compared to freeform gameplay, within that contest, additional rules and guidelines apply, and so the need for GM fiat is somewhat lessened.

+A contest normally ends with a *decisive roll*, at which time there will be a number of *consequences* to apply to both sides.
+A PC may *reject* the result of a decisive roll, normally because they lost.
+If they do, the contest continues, but they must immediately apply the consequences determined so far.

+### Contest Resolution

-In freeform play, the type and sequence of rolls to be made should be based on the logic of the situation, the underlying reason why it is being rolled for, and the need to involve all participatinmg players.
+Within a contest, the type and sequence of rolls to be made should be based on the logic of the situation, the underlying reason why it is being rolled for, and the need to involve all participatinmg players.
 For example, for a challenge that takes place at a time known in advance, there is likely time for as many secondary actions as can be thought of.
-A trial with three witnesses to be presented will be three opposed roll, before a decisive concluding argument.
+A trial with three witnesses to be presented will be three opposed rolls, before a decisive concluding argument.
 On the other hand, if there is no time pressure or risk, a task might reasonably  be attempted indefinitely until the desired result is achieved.
 In such cases, it is better to treat the task as automatically successful if there is a non-zero chance of success.